Get Prequalified for Refinancing

 What does it mean to be prequalified for a mortgage loan?

 Getting prequalified tells you the size of the loan you're likely to be approved for.
-You will know what to expect before deciding to go through the application process.
+You will know what to expect before deciding to go through the application or pre-approval process.

 To get prequalified, a Chase Home Lending Advisor will check your credit and ask you for some basic financial information about your income, debt, savings and assets.
 Your Home Lending Advisor will then send you a prequalification letter summarizing your loan term, estimated interest rate and estimated monthly payments.